vizdata-f21/project-2-viz_biz/write-up/README.md

 **Horizontal Lines**

 In the original painting, there are 4 horizontal lines that seem to be evenly distributed within the middle of the painting.
 We would like the  audience to be able to create more horizontal lines between the upper and lower bounds of the original horizontal lines to adjust the abstract feel of the art and  to make it more to their liking.

-Specifically to adjust these lines, we will use the ‘slider input’ Shiny widget in the UI interface `sliderInput(inputId = "lines", label = "Number of lines:", min = 2, max = 10, value = 4)` Because the original four horizontal lines are defined by one specific function (geom_hline()), we were able to pass the input from the UI sliderinput to a parameter in the geom_hline() to change the number of horizontal lines between the defined upper and lower bounds.
+Specifically to adjust these lines, we will use the ‘slider input’ Shiny widget in the UI interface `sliderInput(inputId = "lines", label = "Number of lines:", min = 0, max = 5, value = 4)` Because the original four horizontal lines are defined by one specific function `(geom_hline())`, we were able to pass the input from the UI `sliderInput` to a parameter in the `geom_hline()` to change the number of horizontal lines between the defined upper and lower bounds.

 **Colors**

 The original painting uses four distinct colors: blue, black